 State restrictions such as medical schools not being recognized by state medical boards

-May have less support throughout the residency application as Dean’s Offices are far away
+May have less support throughout the residency application process as Dean’s Offices are far away

 Higher USMLE exam score expectations

-Some Caribbean IMGs believe they must find programs that are Caribbean friendly only, but this is not true.
-Any IMG friendly residency programs can consider any IMG residency candidate, but they won’t have the chance to get to know you if you do not apply out of fear or misunderstanding.
-Your program residency choices should be based off facts and research-- do not base your residency program decisions off of rumors and assumptions.
+Some Caribbean IMGs believe they must find programs that are Caribbean-friendly only, but this is not true.
+Any IMG-friendly residency programs can consider any IMG residency candidate, but they won’t have the chance to get to know you if you do not apply out of fear or misunderstanding.
+Your residency program choices should be based on facts and research--not rumors and assumptions.

 The residency application process is known to be changeable, therefore, even if a program does not have a history of taking Caribbean IMGs, you could be their first exposure to Caribbean IMGs and applicants from your medical school.
 If you impress the program, you could open the way for further applicants from your school and change the way a residency program feels about Caribbean IMGs.
 But, none of this can happen if you do not apply to the program or limit yourself.Click for more Caribbean IMG information

 It’s always important to have confidence as a residency candidate.
-However, it may be tempting to become over-confident as a US IMG, but you must maintain the perspective of an IMG applicant.
-Below are some tips and recommendations for US-IMGs to maximize their application.
+Although it may be tempting to become over-confident as a US IMG, you must maintain the perspective of an IMG applicant.
+Below are some tips and recommendations to help you maximize your application.

 Check with your medical school.
 There are a variety of ways your medical school can help you (if willing).
 They are in charge of your medical school transcript and MSPE document.
 If possible, ask to review these documents before they get submitted.